frankban/django-endless-pagination/doc/twitter_pagination.rst

     <script src="{{ STATIC_URL }}endless_pagination/js/endless.js"></script>
     <script src="{{ STATIC_URL }}endless_pagination/js/endless_on_scroll.js"></script>

-However, please consider to migrate as soon as possible: the old JavaScript files are deprecated, will be no longer maintained, and don't provide the new JavaScript features.
+However, please consider migrating as soon as possible: the old JavaScript files are deprecated, are no longer maintained, and don't provide the new JavaScript features.

-Please refer to the :doc:`javascript` for a detailed overview of the new features and for instructions on **how to migrate** from the old JavaScript files to the new one.
+Please refer to the :doc:`javascript` page for a detailed overview of the new features and for instructions on **how to migrate** from the old JavaScript files to the new one.